FAQ Patent Due Diligence

 The scope of the Patent Due Diligence report is to answer the following fundamental questions: -

-Understanding every detail of the target portfolio is essential.
+Understanding every detail of the target portfolio is essential for a successful transaction.

 3. How can I use a Patent Due Diligence report?